 Joyous R. Pierce is an artist, activist, and scholar.
 As Executive Director of the Harlem Arts Alliance, she serves the Harlem artists community devoting her time to creating new lanes for emerging and established artists to thrive.
 Through her work as a visual artist and choreographer, she connects the constellations of her ancestry, her present, and infinite future, creating works that joyfully ask the viewer to question and complicate our human condition in relation to time, space and history.
 Receiving her Masters in African Politics from the School of Oriental and African Studies (SOAS) in London and traveling abroad has significantly influenced her worldview which can be seen in her work and will be seen in her future endeavors.

-Alicia Ajayi is interested in exploring the layered complexity of people, place, and power.
-Her work engages the nuances that correlate between the built environment, historical narratives, and present-day social issues.
+Alicia Ajayi (she/her/hers) explores the layered complexity of people, place, and power.
+Her work engages the nuances between the built environment, historical narratives, and present-day social issues.
 After receiving a dual masters in architecture and social work from Washington University in St. Louis, Alicia worked as an Associate Designer at MASS Design Group in Boston.
-At MASS she was a member of the design team for the ground-breaking Memorial to Peace and Justice in Montogomery, AL, a site dedicated to the racial terror and lynching throughout US history.
+At MASS she was a member of the design team for the ground-breaking Memorial to Peace and Justice in Montgomery, AL, a site dedicated to the racial terror and lynching throughout US history.
 Alicia works with community development corporations, private developers, and non-profits to create visions of spaces that reflect their mission and goals for positive change.